The-Royal/The_Royal_Open-Source-Projects/03 - Cases/Minivan Plate Case/README.md

 ---

-### Exact PCB Dimensions (Both PCBs Exact Same Size):
+### Exact PCB Dimensions:

 - **242.9x76.2mm**

+Both PCBs are the same in all dimensions.
+This Plate case notably also uses the same switch plate also released as a stand-alone plate for normal minivan cases.
+This plate can also be found [HERE](https://github.com/The-Royal/The_Royal_Open-Source-Projects/tree/master/04%20-%20FR4%20Plates/FR4_Plate-Minivan) within this same repository.

-These work the same way ordering PCBs does.
-Just upload the provided gerbers to your manu. of choice.
+These PCBs are ordered in the same manner as ordering any other custom PCB.
+Upload the provided gerbers to your manu. of choice and wait for the order to be fabricated.

 ### Hardware Required: